Navigating Conflict in Relationships (particularly when you are LGBTQ or ADHD)

 It is an invitation to repair, to reconnect, to choose love again and again.

-In your next conflict, I encourage you to notice.
 Do you hear criticism, contempt, defensiveness or stonewalling in your words?
 In your partner's words?
-Simply noticing is the first step toward change.

 What resonates with you in this post?
 Do you recognise any of these patterns in your own relationships?
 I invite you to reflect on this with curiosity, not judgment.